mazba/roleBuzz/readme.md

 ## Configuration

-Read and edit `config/app.php` and setup the 'Datasources' and any other configuration relevant for your application.
+Read and edit `config` and setup the 'Datasources' and any other configuration relevant for your application.